On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

 In this paper, we aim to answer the above questions by establishing a threat model, as depicted in Figure~\ref{fig:overview-1}.
-We first simulate different potential misuses of LLMs for misinformation generation, which include: (1)~the unintentional scenario where misinformation arises from LLM hallucinations, and (2)~the intentional scenario where a malicious actor seeks to generate deceptive information targeting specific events, such as malicious actors in the COVID-19 pandemic stirring panic or confusion for profits \cite{papadogiannakis_who_2023}.
-We then assume the generated misinformation is disseminated to part of the web corpus utilized by downstream NLP applications (in our case, the QA systems that rely on retrieving information from the web) and examine the impact of misinformation on these systems.
+We first simulate different potential misuses of LLMs for misinformation generation, which include: (1)~the unintentional scenario where misinformation arises from LLM hallucinations, and (2)~the intentional scenario where a malicious actor seeks to generate deceptive information targeting specific events.
+For example, malicious actors during the COVID-19 pandemic attempt to stir public panic with fake news for their own profits \cite{papadogiannakis_who_2023}.
+We then assume the generated misinformation is disseminated to part of the web corpus utilized by downstream NLP applications (\textit{e.g.}, the QA systems that rely on retrieving information from the web) and examine the impact of misinformation on these systems.
 For instance, we investigate whether intentional misinformation pollution can mislead QA systems into producing false answers desired by the malicious actor.
 Lastly, we explore three distinct defense strategies to mitigate the harm caused by LLM-generated misinformation including prompting, misinformation detection, and majority voting.

-Our results show that (1)~LLMs are excellent controllable misinformation generators, making them prone to potential misuse; (\S~\ref{sec:Methods}), (2) deliberate synthetic misinformation significantly degrades the performance of open-domain QA (ODQA) systems, showcasing the threat of misinformation for downstream applications (\S~\ref{sec:Results}), and (3)~although we observe promising trends in our initial attempts to defend against the aforementioned attacks, misinformation pollution is still a challenging issue that demands further investigation (\S~\ref{sec:Defense}).
+Our results show that (1)~LLMs are excellent controllable misinformation generators, making them prone to potential misuse (\S~\ref{sec:Methods}), (2) deliberate synthetic misinformation significantly degrades the performance of open-domain QA (ODQA) systems, showcasing the threat of misinformation for downstream applications (\S~\ref{sec:Results}), and (3)~although we observe promising trends in our initial attempts to defend against the aforementioned attacks, misinformation pollution is still a challenging issue that demands further investigation (\S~\ref{sec:Defense}).

 In summary, we investigate a neglected potential misuse of modern LLMs for misinformation generation and we present a comprehensive analysis of the consequences of misinformation pollution for ODQA.
 We also study different ways to mitigate this threat, which setups a starting point for researchers to further develop misinformation-robust NLP applications.
 Our work highlights the need for continued research and collaboration across disciplines to address the challenges posed by LLM-generated misinformation and to promote the responsible use of these powerful tools.